Garden & Lawn

 • Excellent for killing off everything within a large area overridden with weeds.

-Resolva Xtra Tough Concentrate Weed Killer kills most domestic weeds but is especially great for eliminating an area overridden with unwanted weeds.
-Its specialty is dealing with broad-leaved weeds including docks, thistles, nettles, creeping buttercup, dandelion and other deep-rooted unwanted plants.
+Resolva Xtra Tough Concentrate Weed Killer kills the most common weeds but is especially great for eliminating an area overridden with unwanted weeds.
+Its speciality is dealing with broad-leaved weeds, including docks, thistles, nettles, creeping buttercups, dandelions and other deep-rooted unwanted plants.

 5. Vitax SBK Brushwood Killer Tough Weedkiller